Muntasir00/FE_MOCK_TEST/README.md

 Live Link : https://fe-mock-test-eta.vercel.app/

 - **Light Mode and Dark Mode Added **
-- **Settings menu Added**
+- **Settings menu **

-You can change front menu and color and also reset to default
+- You can change font type and color , and also reset to the default

 ## 🚀 Tech Stack